madanyc/workfront-learn.en/help/workfront-goals-program/establish-a-vision-and-strategy/align-groups-and-teams-to-the-strategy.md

 ---
 title: Align Groups and Teams to the Strategy
 description: Learn how to review and activate proposed goals, and cascade and align quarterly goals using [!DNL Adobe Workfront Goals].
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8894
+exl-id: 2f3ef8e3-f667-4efa-9cf0-44f8835d1671
 ---
 # Align groups and teams to the strategy